The Marina Mall Chennai

-The Marina Mall Chennai (Opened: 15 February 2019) is a shopping centre located in OMR Egattur in Chennai, Tamil Nadu, India.
+The Marina Mall Chennai (Opened: 15th Feb 2019) is a shopping centre located in OMR Egattur in Chennai, Tamil Nadu, India.
 It is the largest shopping mall located in the OMR area.
-It opened its doors to the public on February 15, 2019; it has a 550,000 sq ft leasable space which includes more than 120 shops and services and includes parking with 1,200 parking lots for both cars and bikes.
+It opened its doors to the public on 15 February 2019; it has a 550,000 sq ft leasable space which includes more than 120 shops and services and includes parking with 1,200 parking lots for both cars and bikes.

 History

 Mr. Syed Abdul Kader also known as (HAC) in Kilakarai, and his children Mr.Mohammed Mukrim, Mrs.Aysha Fathima and Mr.Sayeed Aslam, partnered with Allied Investments & Housing Limited a famous real estate promoter across Tamil Nadu, constructed and established the shopping mall on a large plot of land belonging to Mr Syed Abdul Kader.

 Leadership

-The mall is promoted by OMR mall developers which was founded in 2008 by Mohammed Mukrim Syed Habeeb, Mr Abdul Wadood and Mr Aslam Packeer Mohamed.
+The mall is promoted by OMR mall developers which was founded in 2008 by Mohammed Mukrim Syed Habeeb and Mr Abdul Wadood.
 Mr Mukrim is the CEO, Director and Head of the Department of finance of OMR mall developers, and Mr Aslam is the managing director of OMR mall developer.
 Finally, Mr Abdul Wadood is CEO of Allied Investments & Housing Ltd. Any major decisions related to the mall would be discussed and decided by these three partners.